It may be a surprise to some that corgis are exceptionally agile, incredibly intelligent and can run really fast on those tiny legs.

 As corgi puppies grow up their ears flip straight upright, but at different times.
 It is very common to see a corgi puppy with one ear pointing straight up, with the other pointing down.

-How Much Exercise Does A Corgi Need?
+How Much Exercise Do They Need?

 Corgis, though often energetic are known to be couch potatoes.
 Corgis need approximately 20 to 40 minutes of activity per day and are known to accumulate excess weight when not properly exercised.